vektor8891/finance-R/README.md

 - ***Category***: Name of the category which will be assigned to the transaction.
 - ***Pattern***: Pattern text.
 If found in the _Details_ field, the transaction will be assigned to _Category_.
 - ***Note***: Optional parameter.
 Here you can add note to remember why you assigned a specific category for a given pattern.
 This can be useful if the reason is not trivial.
+- ***Used***: Optional parameter.
+By default the program throws an error if it finds an unused pattern and requires the user to remove from the list.
+This can be overwritten by setting this parameter to `N` which means the pattern will be skipped for the check.

 ## balance_initial